Federal Assistance with Education Expenses

 How will I be paid?

 You will be paid bi-weekly on the College's pay schedule.
-The amount you earn may not exceed your total semester Work-Study award.
-Click here for the current pay schedule.
-Your checks will be mailed to the address on file.
+The amount you earn may not exceed your total semester Work-Study award. for the current pay schedule.
+Your checks will be mailed to the address on file and direct deposit is also available.

 Can I work as many hours as I want?